Appearance & Reality > The Lord Jesus Christ > Truly rich

 “But seek first His kingdom and His righteousness, and all these things will be added to you”.

-If, however, we fulfil our part, if our hearts are properly focused, if we sincerely seek first the kingdom of God and His righteousness, we can properly trust God to undertake for our lives and to provide for us according to His perfect wisdom.
-It does not mean that we will not go through difficulties.
-It does not mean that we will have plenty materially.
-God does not want us to be distracted, to be anxious in this area of material needs.
-He wants us to concentrate on His kingdom, on His righteousness, and trust Him to provide for us as He sees fit.
+Many believers say they are trusting God, but their expressions of faith may not be true faith.
+If we are preoccupied with self-centred desires and the things of the world, our faith would be misplaced.
+But when our hearts are properly focused, and we sincerely seek first the kingdom of God and His righteousness, we can properly trust God to undertake for our lives and to provide for us according to His perfect wisdom.
+It does not mean that we will not go through difficulties or will have plenty materially.
+But as we concentrate on His kingdom and His righteousness, we can trust Him to provide for us as He sees fit.

-Dangers and the need for vigilance
+Dangers of investment and the need for vigilance

 How we acquire wealth is important to the Lord

+Although we are now considering the practical aspects, let us realise that we cannot just attend to the outward expressions.
+We must first attend to the realities within our hearts.
 If we just concentrate on the outward expressions, many different kinds of problems will arise.
-Apart from the fact that God will be displeased if our attitudes are not right, there can also be a sense of conflict, confusion and frustration.
+Apart from the fact that God will be displeased if our attitudes are not right, there can also be a sense of conflict, confusion and frustration within us.

 Romans 14:12-13